 Outside-in open innovation (also known as inbound knowledge flow)

 The use of purposive inflows of knowledge, or outside-in open innovation, focuses on the sourcing and integration of external resources, ideas, and knowledge in an organization’s innovation strategy.
-Rather than only utilizing internal resources and capabilities, external communities and ecosystems are engaged to jointly develop and deploy new solutions, products, or services.
+Rather than only utilizing internal resources and capabilities, companies engage external communities and ecosystems to jointly develop and deploy new solutions, products, or services.

 Some examples of this approach towards open innovation:

 Often organized in the form of startup innovation programs, corporate-startup collaboration typically means that enterprise organizations develop a program aimed at engaging startups that offer particularly niche solutions to specific problems.
-Throughout a program, solutions will be assessed and developed, often resulting in a list of winners.
+Throughout a program, organizers will asses and develop solutions, often resulting in a list of winners.

 While usually not targeted for their niche and ready-to-deploy solutions, student programs offer companies large-scale access to talent with a real connection to the market they operate in.
 In this case, organizations make their problem statements, mentoring, and resources available for students to contribute and develop ideas that even end up being implemented.